kevintsq/GetProcessCPUTimeOnWindows/README.md

-# GetProcessCPUTimeOnWindows
+# GetSubprocessCPUTimeSpawnedByParentProcessOnWindows
-A Python script for getting a process CPU Time on Windows
+A Python script for getting the CPU Time for a subprocess spawned by a parent process on Windows

 ## Requirements
 Python 3.6+